gh9869827/fifo-dev-common/README.md

 This package is designed to support the `fifo-dev` ecosystem with minimal dependencies.
 It provides the following for runtime type checks and casting, docstring parsing, and LLM tool support:

 - `strict_cast()`: Runtime-enforced type casting.
-- `class MiniDocString`: Lightweight implementation designed specifically to parse Google-style docstrings and extract minimal, structured information for runtime type checking of inputs and outputs—ideal for LLM-based function calling and agent execution, without requiring any third-party dependencies.
+- `class MiniDocStringFunction`: Lightweight parser for Google-style function docstrings.
+Extracts minimal structured information for runtime type checking of arguments and return values—useful for LLM-based function calling and agent execution without third-party dependencies.
+- `class MiniDocStringClass`: Lightweight parser for Google-style class docstrings.
+Extracts the short and detailed description along with a list of declared `Attributes:` as raw name/type/description triples.
 - `class ReadOnlyList`: Immutable wrapper for list-like data.
 - `@tool_handler` / `@tool_query_source`: Decorators for defining tools and query sources in LLM-based agents.
 - `class FifoEvent`: Base class for binary-serializable events, with factory deserialization and class registration for cross-system use.